Ayanda/glfw/README.md

 - Added `glfwGetError` function for querying the last error code and its description (#970)
-- Added `glfwParseGamepadMappings` function for importing gamepad mappings in SDL\_GameControllerDB format (#900)
+- Added `glfwUpdateGamepadMappings` function for importing gamepad mappings in SDL\_GameControllerDB format (#900)
 - Added `glfwJoystickIsGamepad` function for querying whether a joystick has a gamepad mapping (#900)